 How does an instructor become DVSA-approved?

-In order to practise driving on the roads, learner drivers must be supervised at all times.
-Contrary to what you might have heard, learners can’t just practise with any old driver.
+In order to practice driving on the roads, learner drivers must be supervised at all times.
+Contrary to what you might have heard, learners can’t just practice with any old driver.
 Anyone looking to supervise a learner must first meet a few stipulations set out by the DVSA.
 Supervisors must:

 - Be 21 or over